KSB153/SP_FunkyTree_Vehicle_Ai/README.md

 But for convenience reasons, it is being called as "Ai".
 ## How to apply it?
 Take and copy all the codes we've written here (from <variable> to </variable>), and just paste it on the target vehicle's XML file.
-### But Wait!
+##### Wait!
 Here's Warning!!
 Important!!!
-if you're about to porting our codes on your precious work (especially if you didn't uploaded somewhere), __Make sure to make its backup file before you take these actions!!!__
+if you're about to porting our codes on your precious vehicle (especially if you didn't uploaded on somewhere), __Make sure to make its backup file before you take these actions!!!__